wedding invitation wording

 6. RECEPTION LINE

-Usually one of the last pieces of information on the invitation card, this line lets your guests know what’s happening after the ceremony.
+This line lets your guests know what’s happening after the ceremony.
 If the reception will be at the same location as the ceremony, you can simply say, “Reception to follow” or “Dinner & dancing to follow”.
 However, if the reception is at a different location, you can list the venue on the following line, or you may decide to include a separate insert card inviting guests to the reception, with the venue’s full address.

 Thankfully, wording your reply card is a simpler task than the invitation.
 The first piece of information on the card is the reply-by date, which is typically 4 weeks before the ceremony.
 Following that is a line for guests to write their names, along with checkboxes for accepting or declining the invitation.
 Additional information you can include: Meal choices may also be included on the reply card.
 Recently, it’s become popular to include a song request line, along the lines of, “We promise to dance if you play __________”.